×

 Your Pro-Active Fight Against Prostate Cancer – Part 4

-In Part 4 of this 4-part series, Janet Farrar Worthington asks Harvard epidemiologist and PCF-funded scientist Lorelei Mucci, M.P.H., Sc.D., for her expert opinion on some of the top foods for prostate cancer.
+Janet Farrar Worthington asks Harvard epidemiologist and PCF-funded scientist Lorelei Mucci, M.P.H., Sc.D., for her expert opinion on the connections between certain dietary elements and prostate cancer.
 Here’s the rundown, in no particular order:

-Your best diet is colorful: a rainbow of plant-based foods, low in sugar, and moderate in animal protein.
+Your best diet is colorful: a rainbow of plant-based, unprocessed foods, low in sugar, with animal protein in moderation if you choose to eat it.

 Extra virgin olive oil (EVOO): Yes!
 More than 2 tablespoons a day.
 Among other things, EVOO contains hydroxytyrosol, which scientists now recognize as a natural means of cancer chemoprevention.
 It is a powerful antioxidant, and it has been shown to protect against cancer by slowing proliferation of tumor cells and increasing apoptosis – “suicide” – of cancer cells.